cq2w4w6sgh-ai/pattern_dataset_anonymous/README.md

 The dataset consists of **40 musical pieces** drawn from **public-domain scores**.
 Each piece contains a varying number of motifs, totalling 3,659 annotated occurrences from 131 distinct designated reference patterns.
 The annotations capture recurring melodic patterns and their transformations, with fine-grained labels designed to support music analysis and computational modeling.

-This release is intended solely to support anonymous peer review.
-The repository will be expanded and fully documented upon acceptance.
+**This release is intended solely to support anonymous peer review.
+We kindly ask that it not be used for other purposes.**

 ---